pruthvireddypuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/postgresql/_index.md

 ---
 title: Learn how to deploy PostgreSQL on AWS

-description: Deploy a single instance of PostgreSQL and a 3-node of PostgreSQL through an EC2 instance
+description: Deploy a single instance of PostgreSQL and 3-node of PostgreSQL through an EC2 instance.
+Anyone who wants to deploy PostgreSQL on AWS.

 minutes_to_complete: 60